Volunteer Positions Vacant

 This position requires training before you can volunteer and the purchase of some equipment.
 Please go to our training page to see when the next course is available.

 This is a great role for someone that likes driving and helping others and is capable of problem-solving when a rescue becomes tricky.
-You will be supported by a District Co-ordinator and provided with extensive practical training at our Wildlife Rescue 101.
+You will be supported by a District Co-ordinator and provided with extensive online & practical training at our Wildlife Rescue 101.

 Wildlife Carer